-(d) References to a periodical payments order include references to an order which has been appealed or varied (See s.22).
+(d) References to a maintenance order include references to an order which has been appealed or varied (See s 22).

 (a) the transfer of property by either spouse to the other spouse, to a dependent child or to another person for the benefit of a dependent child

-(c) the variation of any pre-marriage or post-marriage settlement made on the couple (including any settlement in a will), for the benefit of either spouse and/or any dependent child
+(c) the variation of any pre-marriage or post-marriage settlement (including any settlement in a will), for the benefit of either spouse and/or any dependent child

-(d) the extinguishment or reduction of the interest of either spouse under such a settlement.
+(d) the reduction of the interest of either spouse under such a settlement.

 (a) is ordered to execute a deed or document in relation to land and

-(b) refuses or fails to do so, (or if the court considers it necessary),
+(b) refuses to do so (or if the court thinks necessary),

-the court may order another person to execute the deed or document, and that execution shall be valid.
+the court may order another person to execute the deed or document.

 (a) an order